 He had heard a great many stories about the king name Dhrupad, who rewarded any person of distinguished knowledge handsomely.
 This Brahmin devised a cunning plan to swindle some money out of the benevolent king and the very next day; he began marching towards the capital.

 On reaching the capital, he saw a long queue outside the king’s palace with way too many people seeking donations and grants.
 Since knowledge is not something the king could assess effortlessly, he spent hours conversing with them to decide the worthiness of the candidate Not surprisingly, it was to be a couple of days before this Brahmin could expect an audience with the king.

 By the time this Brahman found himself before the king, he was humbled.
-He was sure that this king was not some ordinary earthling to manipulate into emotional submission.
+He was sure that this king was not an ordinary earthling to manipulate into emotional submission.
 Nevertheless, he thought it was worth a try.